jkresner/airpair.com-v0/README.md

 Things to pair with

+- How can I run brunch to rebuild automatically
 - Review document schema & nested calls + devs etc.
 - Updating Schema
 - Dates with mongo